JakubKyhos/Warcraft3CombatSimulator/README.md

-<h1>About:</h1>
+<h1>This project was created as a personal project for boot.dev</h1>
+<h2>About:</h2>
 <p>Warcraft3CombatSimulator lets you take two units from base races (Human, Orc, Undead, Night Elf) to fight each other.
-It allows for a quick check, whether a unit is good against the other and vice versa, without having to start a match against the other player or CPU.</p>
+It allows for a quick check, whether a unit is good against the other and vice versa, without having to start, a match against the other player or CPU.
+Sadly the program doesn't include heroes and towers.
+I've spent a lot of time on it/procrastinating and I would like to move on with the course.</p>

 <h2>Requirements:</h2>